endojs/endo/README.md

 are all true, then `(a+b)` is an accurate sum of a and b.

-Future versions of `Nat` will use Javascript's upcoming (`BigInt` standard)[https://tc39.github.io/proposal-bigint/], to increase the range of accurately-representable integers to be effectively unbounded.
+Future versions of `Nat` will use JavaScript's upcoming (`BigInt` standard)[https://tc39.github.io/proposal-bigint/], to increase the range of accurately-representable integers to be effectively unbounded.

 ## History